book/learning-C/SICP/exercises-1.1.md

 Answer:

-* In applicative order, the arguments are evaluated first.  evaluating `(p)` results in an infinite loop.
+* In applicative order, the arguments are evaluated first.
+Evaluating `(p)` results in an infinite loop.
 * In normal order, `test` is expanded first, and the `if` condition is true, so the first branch is evaluated, resulting in `0`.